Wormhole restrictions from quantum energy inequalities: Wormhole Basics

-Tipler \cite{Tipler:1977eb} first proved that the creation of a wormhole required the violation of the WEC.
-The starting point is work by Geroch’s \cite{Geroch:1967fs} who used the notion of \textit{causality} meaning, that a continuous choice of the forward light cone can be made and that no closed timelike curves exist.
-If causality is maintained, topology changes in a compact manifold are forbidden.
-Tipler replaced causality by the WEC and Einstein’s equation.
-Additionally he showed that if topology changes happen in a finite region, the change must be accompanied with singularities.
+Tipler~\cite{Tipler:1977eb} first proved that the creation of a wormhole required the violation of the WEC.
+The~starting point is work by Geroch~\cite{Geroch:1967fs}, who used the notion of \textit{causality}, meaning that a continuous choice of the forward light cone can be made, and that no closed timelike curves exist.
+If~causality is maintained, topology changes in a compact manifold are forbidden.
+Tipler replaced causality using the WEC and Einstein’s equation.
+Additionally, he showed that if topology changes happen in a finite region, the~change must be accompanied with~singularities.

-The maintenance of a traversable wormhole means that a two-sphere surrounding one mouth, as seen through the wormhole from the other mouth, is an outer trapped surface.
-A proposition in Ref.~\cite{hawking2023large} adapted by \cite{Morris:1988tu} implies that the wormhole's stress-energy tensor must violate the average WEC (AWEC).
+The maintenance of a traversable wormhole means that a two-sphere surrounding one mouth, as~seen through the wormhole from the other mouth, is an outer trapped surface.
+A~proposition in Ref.~\cite{hawking2023large} adapted by~\cite{Morris:1988tu} implies that the wormhole's stress--energy tensor must violate the average WEC (AWEC).

-A weaker energy condition, the ANEC, was used to constrain topology changes by Friedman, Schleich and Witt \cite{Friedman:1993ty}.
-In particular they proved the following theorem
+A weaker energy condition, the~ANEC, was used to constrain topology changes by Friedman, Schleich, and Witt~\cite{Friedman:1993ty}.
+In~particular, they proved the following~theorem.

-\begin{theorem} Let $\gamma_0$ be a timelike curve with past endpoint in $\mathcal{J}^-$ and future endpoint in $\mathcal{J}^+$ that lies in a simply connected neighborhood of $\mathcal{J}$.
-If an asymptotically flat, globally hyperbolic spacetime satisfies the averaged null energy condition, then every causal curve from $\mathcal{J}^-$ to $\mathcal{J}^+$ is deformable to $\gamma_0$. \end{theorem}
+\begin{Theorem} Let $\gamma_0$ be a timelike curve with a past endpoint in $\mathcal{J}^-$ and a future endpoint in $\mathcal{J}^+$ that lies in a simply connected neighborhood of $\mathcal{J}$.
+If~it is asymptotically flat, and globally hyperbolic spacetime satisfies the averaged null energy condition, then every causal curve from $\mathcal{J}^-$ to $\mathcal{J}^+$ is deformable to $\gamma_0$. \end{Theorem}

 Here, $\mathcal{J}^\pm$ is the future (+) and past (-) null infinity, while $\mathcal{J}=\mathcal{J}^+ \cup \mathcal{J}^-$ is their disjoint union.
 This theorem prohibits topology changes in such manifolds that obey the ANEC.
-And what about traversable wormhole maintenance?
-It seems that a similar argument to \cite{Morris:1988tu} can be used with ANEC.
-In particular, the divergence of null geodesics passing through the throat requires the violation of average null convergence condition at least in cases with asymptotically flat manifolds \footnote{This argument is possible to be extendable to asymptotically AdS manifolds but this point requires further consideration.}.
-The self-consistent ANEC is thus also required to be violated.
+And~what about traversable wormhole maintenance?
+It seems that a similar argument to~\cite{Morris:1988tu} can be used with the ANEC.
+In~particular, the~divergence of null geodesics passing through the throat requires the violation of average null convergence condition, at least in cases with asymptotically flat manifolds \endnote{This argument is possible to be extendable to asymptotically AdS manifolds, but this point requires further consideration.}.
+The~self-consistent ANEC is thus also required to be~violated.